tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/getting-started-research-cloud.md

 2. Once your wallet is approved, you will receive an email from SURF to set up your initial workspace.
 This will look like this:

   ![surf mail](../surf_mail.png)

+  Still waiting for your wallet to be approved?
+You can check the [status of your application at SurfSara's service desk](https://servicedesk.surfsara.nl).

 3. After setting up the initial workspace, access it [here](https://portal.live.surfresearchcloud.nl/).